Miloš Degenek: Red Star Belgrade

 On 5 July 2018, Degenek joined Red Star Belgrade, penning a three-year contract with his new club.
 The transfer fee was unofficially reported as €200k.
 Degenek was officially announced as a new signing the next day, choosing to wear the number 5 jersey.

 Degenek made his debut for his boyhood club in the first second match of the First qualifying round for 2018–19 UEFA Champions League campaign, against Spartaks Jūrmala, playing as a central defender in tandem with Vujadin Savić.
 Several days later, on 20 July 2018, Degenek made his Serbian SuperLiga debut in 3–0 victory over Dinamo Vranje, pairing with Srđan Babić.

-On 29 August 2018, Degenek made two assists to El Fardou Ben Nabouhane in 2–2 draw to Red Bull Salzburg, after which Red Star Belgrade qualified to the group stage of the 2018–19 UEFA Champions League.
-Following the end of the game, Degenek was nominated for a player of the match.
+On 29 August 2018, Degenek had two assists in a 2–2 draw to Red Bull Salzburg, after which Red Star Belgrade qualified to the group stage of the 2018–19 UEFA Champions League.

 Al-Hilal

-On 12 January 2019, Degenek was transferred to Saudi Arabian club Al-Hilal for around €3.5 million, signing a three and a half year contract.
+On 12 January 2019, Degenek was transferred to Saudi Arabian club Al-Hilal for €3 million, signing a three-and-a-half-year contract.
 On 23 April 2019, he was chosen as man of the match in the 1–0 victory against Esteghlal in the group stage of the 2019 AFC Champions League.

 Return to Red Star Belgrade

 On 22 July 2019, having been with Al-Hilal for just over six months, Degenek was loaned to his former club, Red Star Belgrade.
 Al-Hilal and Red Star agreed on a one-year loan with a purchase option for €1.5 million.
 After just two games, Red Star activated the purchase clause, bringing Degenek back to the Red-Whites.
-Degenek scored his first goal for Red Star in a 2–2 draw in the first leg of the 2019 Champions league play-off round against BSC Young Boys; Red Star would end up advancing due to away goals which enabled them appear in their second consecutive Champions League group stage.
+Degenek scored in a 2–2 draw in the first leg of the 2019 Champions league play-off round against BSC Young Boys.
+Red Star would end up advancing due to away goals which enabled them appear in their second consecutive Champions League group stage.
 On 25 September, Degenek scored his first league goal for Red Star, a 3–1 victory over FK Voždovac.
+On 4 November 2021, Degenek received a direct red card in a 1–0 UEFA Europa League loss to FC Midtjylland.

 Columbus Crew

 On 24 January 2022, it was announced that Degenek had signed for American side Columbus Crew, with Degenek himself stating that the move to Major League Soccer was driven due to the World Cup and wanting to stay fit, due to no longer being a first choice option for Red Star.
 "That probably helped me a bit decide on where I'm going to play."
 Degenek said.
-On 1 September, Degenek was included in the MLS Team of the Week for his performance in a 1–0 shutout versus Inter Miami CF.
+On 1 September, Degenek was included in the MLS Team of the Week for his performance in a 1–0 win versus Inter Miami CF.

+Second return to Red Star Belgrade

+On 24 July 2023, it was announced that Degenek had returned to Red Star Belgrade for an undisclosed fee.